top of page

 HELP END CANADA's WOLF KILLING PROGRAMS

-Help end western Canada's Wolf Killing Programs under the guise of caribou recovery.
+Help end western Canada's Wolf Killing Programs under the false guise of caribou recovery.

 Wolves were killed in strangling snares, gunned down from helicopters and poisoned with Strychnine.
 Numbers obtained from internal Alberta government documents reveal that snares killed a minimum of 676 other animals, including 2 caribou.
 There is no way to estimate how many non-target animals died of strychnine poisoning and associated actions.
 Wolves are poisoned using pieces of carrion laced with strychnine which are placed around elk and moose carcasses killed for draw-baits.